Build cOnsistency and cOmpetence On the radiO

 WITH THIS COURSE YOU'LL GET:

-3-day access to the recording in 4K video quality and professional audio
+14 days of access to the course in 4K video quality and professional audio.

 Ability to access the program from any web-enabled device (phone, tablet, or computer).

 Certificate of completion.

 Access to our online training community and exclusive live Q&A's.

 ABOUT THE PRESENTER - NICK MARTIN

 Presently a Battalion Chief with the City of Salisbury Fire Department in North Carolina, Nick previously served as the Chief of Training for the City of Columbia, South Carolina, and as a Lieutenant with the District of Columbia Fire Department.

 Nick's career began in 1994 in his hometown of Swarthmore, PA.
 Since then he's been fortunate enough to be surrounded by great, motivated firefighters who have taught him everything he knows.
 His passion is for firefighting excellence, driven by our uncompromisable responsibility for excellent service to our citizens.